jobjol/Tower-of-Hanoi-remote-backup-script/README.md

 If run as a daily cron job, archives are rotated on a Tower of Hanoi schedule.
 Archives from 1, 2, 4, 8, 16... $max days ago are retained depending on the setting.

-##prerequisites
+##Prerequisites
-copy your SSH key to the remote host, to allow access without a password.
+Copy your SSH key to the remote host, to allow access without a password.

-##settings
+Make sure the destination directory exists and the script has write permissions to it.

+##Settings
-user = username to login with at the remote server server = IP address remote server dest = local backup destination (make sure this directory exists and the script has write permissions to it.
-Don't append a slash) files = remote backup directory (don't append a slash) exclude = Exclude pattern(s), see man rsync --exclude max = Oldest backup to keep (as a power of 2 in days)
+user = username to login with at the remote server server = IP address remote server dest = local backup destination (Don't append a slash) files = remote backup directory (don't append a slash) exclude = Exclude pattern(s), see man rsync --exclude max = Oldest backup to keep (as a power of 2 in days)